 All of our kennel spaces are indoors; additionally, we have a limited number of 4′ x 6′ runs for larger dogs.
 All boarding dogs are let outside at least three times per day onto a covered, divided patio where they can see other dogs, but may not interact with them.

 Pets who are scheduled for three or more consecutive nights of boarding will receive a complimentary bath before they go home.
+Alternately, a paid bath may be requested that adds a few more perks and a 15-minute brush-out.
 We are also happy to provide baths to boarders staying fewer than three nights, at our normal bathing fees.
 And for your convenience, just let us know about any veterinary services your pet needs and we will provide them while your pet is our boarding guest.

 To keep all our patients as healthy as possible, we require pets that are boarding with us to have current rabies and distemper vaccinations, along with other species-specific vaccinations (parvo and bordetella for dogs.)
 If your pet is past due for vaccinations we are happy to provide them on the first day of his/her stay with us.